Pete Buttigieg Destroys Doocy’s High-Speed Rail Gotcha

-Category: World Politics Hits: 1At a press briefing Friday, Doocy suggested that the $80 billion Biden wants for railroad improvements is all about high-speed, cross country trains.
+Category: World Politics Hits: 2At a press briefing Friday, Doocy suggested that the $80 billion Biden wants for railroad improvements is all about high-speed, cross country trains.
 Doocy didn’t say that, because that’s not at all what the American Jobs Plan, says.
 But he slyly implied it.
 DOOCY: President Biden says he wants $80 billion for rail.
 The other day, he was talking about having trains that can go across the country as fast as a plane.
 I’m curious, as the transportation secretary, do you see a big demand for that, for a high-speed, cross-country train?
 In reality, The American Jobs Plan talks about repairing and upgrading our current rail system.
 President Biden is calling on Congress to invest $80 billion to address Amtrak’s repair backlog; modernize the high traffic Northeast Corridor; improve existing corridors and connect new city pairs; and enhance grant and loan programs that support passenger and freight rail safety, efficiency, and electrification.
 Buttigieg nicely set Doocy straight:

 Read more https://crooksandliars.com/2021/04/pete-buttigieg-destroys-doocy-s-high-speed